awsdocs/aws-cloudtrail-user-guide/doc_source/logging-data-events-with-cloudtrail.md

 Additional charges apply for logging data events\.
 For CloudTrail pricing, see [AWS CloudTrail Pricing](https://aws.amazon.com/cloudtrail/pricing/)\.

 Steps for logging data events depend on whether you have advanced event selectors enabled\.
+You can use only advanced event selectors for event data stores\.
+For trails, you can use either basic or advanced event selectors, but not both\.
 Use the procedure in this section that matches the kind of event selectors you have enabled\.

 ### Logging data events with basic event selectors in the AWS Management Console<a name="logging-data-events-with-the-cloudtrail-console"></a>